 In the last decades, financial support for research in hydrology and water resources engineering and management has been strongly linked to research on climate, a practice that does not favour hydrology as an autonomous scientific discipline.
-Therefore, questions related to the interface and relationship between hydrology and climate are quite important: Is the current interface satisfactory?
+Therefore, questions related to climate research and the relationship between hydrology and climate are quite important: Are deterministic climate models a proper means to assessing future climate and are there alternatives to them?
+Is the current interface of climate and hydrology satisfactory?
 Should hydrology and water resources planning rely on climate model outputs?
-Are climate models properly validated?
-Is the meaning of model validation and prediction the same in hydrology and in climate modelling?
+Are climate models properly validated and is the meaning of model validation and prediction the same in hydrology and in climate modelling?
 Is the evolution of climate and its impacts on water resources deterministically predictable?
-With respect to the last questions, we can observe that climate modellers do not hesitate to offer arbitrarily long predictions, with time horizons from 2100 AD (Battisti and Naylor, 2009), to 3000 AD (Solomon et al., 2009), to 100 000 AD (Shaffer et al., 2009)-to mention a few of the most recent publications in the most reputable journals.
+With respect to the last questions, we can observe that climate modellers do not hesitate to offer arbitrarily long predictions, with time horizons from 2100 AD (Battisti and Naylor, 2009), to 3000 AD (Solomon et al., 2009), to 100 000 AD (Shaffer et al., 2009) - to mention a few of the most recent publications in the most reputable journals.
 Given the definition of climate (detailed above) as a long-term average state, the behaviours illustrated by the toy model are quite relevant.
 The high Hurst exponents estimated in several instrumental and proxy climatic time series, especially for temperature (H > 0.90; Cohn and Lins, 2005; Koutsoyiannis and Montanari, 2007; Koutsoyiannis et al., 2009), support the view of most climate processes as persistent ones and, hence, far more unpredictable than a purely random process.
-This raises the question.
-Is there any indication that climate is predictable in deterministic terms?
+This raises the question: Is there any indication that climate is predictable in deterministic terms?
+For the latter question, we can observe that the last numerical example in Sect.
+5 is relevant to climate (k=30 as typically assumed in climate studies and H=0.95, a value that is not uncommon for annual temperature).
+The resulting very little reduction of uncertainty as we move from the annual to the 30-year scale indicates that the standard perception of climate as less variable and less uncertain, in comparison to the annual fluctuation, may be flatly wrong.